Biography of Paul Cezanne

 The Prussian War

 Cezanne was not the only impressionist to avoid the conflict: Monet travelled to London with his new wife and baby son.
-In contrast, Manet joined the army and defended Paris when it was beseiged by the Prussians; Renoir was called-up but saw no action; and Bazille was killed in battle.
+In contrast, Manet joined the army and defended Paris when it was besieged by the Prussians; Renoir was called-up but saw no action; and Bazille was killed in battle.

 Hortense and “little Paul”